microsoft/language-server-protocol/protocol.md

 	 * A JSON Patch that represents updates to the partial result as specified in RFC6902
 	 * https://tools.ietf.org/html/rfc6902
 	 */
-	path: JSONPatch;
+	patch: JSONPatch;
 }
 ```

 The receiver can listen for partial result notifications with the request ID and use the provided JSON patches to build up a result.
-The JSON Patch can contain every possible
-It is free to do whatever it wants with the partial result.
-The object is indicated as complete by the final response to the request, which should still contain the final result for BC.
 The result is _not_ required to conform to the result interface while still being built.
 For example, a language server might first return an array of several `Location`s with just the URI set and then fill out the ranges with patches.
+The result is indicated as complete by the final response to the request, which can contain just `null` as value for `result` if the client expressed support for streaming through `ClientCapabilities`.
+The same applies for requests sent from the server to the client (see `ServerCapabilities`).
-Applying every patch should result in the same result as send in the final response.
+A result built by applying all patches sent through `$/partialResult` should eventually yield in the exact same result as a non-streamed response result.

 ## Language Server Protocol